 The movie is about a guy named Phil, played by Bill Murray, who is living the same day over and over again.
-He is essentially immortal.
-In the scene below, Phil’s co-worker Rita, played by Andie McDowell, recites a few lines of poetry.
+In the scene below, Phil’s co-worker Rita, played by Andie McDowell, recites a few lines of poetry in response to Phil’s narcissistic persona.
 Here are the lines that precede the ones she recites:

 High though his titles, proud his name,